gmccreight/mdpg/README.md

 yourself.
 Some things you always want to be in charge of, other things you want to cede control of to others.
 In other words, you and your clans are very fluid, but many systems are rigid.
 I'm looking at you, Google Docs!

+That being said, mdpg punts on this for the moment.

 ### The public at large